SarahSchrevens/MDA_project/README.md

 # 🌇 MDA Exam Project
 This project is done for the assignment project of Modern Data Analytics in academic year 2022-2023.
 All files used for all phases of the project can be found here.
-Files that are not used for the final iteration of the application can be seen in the "archive" subdirectory.
+Files that are not used for the final iteration of the application can be seen in the "archive" subdirectories of every main folder.

 ## Table of Contents
 - [01_Data_collection](https://github.com/SarahSchrevens/MDA_project/tree/main/01_Data_collection)